|UPDATED: March 24, 2017|

 The CRMP level is designed for the professional demonstrating 2 years of experience specializing in the field of risk management.
 The individual must pass the DRII administered Risk Management Examination and demonstrate experience in 5 of the Professional Practices areas.

 A method used to exercise a completed disaster recovery plan.
-This type of exercise is used to determine if the information such as phone numbers, manuals, equipment, etc. in the plan is accurate and current.
+This type of exercise is used to determine if the information in the plan (e.g., phone numbers, manuals, equipment) is accurate and current.

 An environmentally equipped facility that provides only the physical space for recovery operations while the organization using the space provides its own office equipment, hardware and software systems and any other required resources to establish and continue operations.